Being a school governor

 Your details will be added to the school governor database which keeps a record of all known governors within the University.
 Your email address will also be added to the UMSGI listerv which ensures you receive all relevant information and updates directed at school governors.

-We have established an internal network for staff who already work as governors.
+We have an active internal network for staff who already volunteer as governors.
 The network meets three times a year and the lunchtime forums help you to find out more about pertinent issues, learn from other governors and share best practice in order to maximise the impact you have on schools.
 We also have regular guest speakers to help boost your knowledge and aid your professional development.
-All governors are welcome and meetings will be advertised at least six weeks in advance.
+All governors are welcome and meetings will be advertised at least four weeks in advance.

-The next UMSGI network meeting will take place on Wednesday, 27 November 2019 at 12.00pm.
+The next UMSGI network meeting will take place virtually in June 2021.

 Please contact Alison Gregory for more information.

 This year our conference will be delivered virtually.
 We have two short events planned rather than one whole day.
 The first event will be on